Uninsured veterans and family members: Who are they and where do they live?

 The authors conclude that “the ACA could offer new routes to health insurance coverage for veterans and their family members,” but also warn that “expanded coverage among these groups will not solve every access problem.”

-Tags: veterans, Obamacare
+Keywords: veterans, Obamacare

 Read the study-related Huffington Post article titled "The Affordable Care Act: Protecting America's Protectors."